 Area Students Graduate from Allen College

 Allen College offers degrees in both health sciences and nursing.
-Approximately 670 students enrolled at the College this fall.
+Over 600 students are enrolled at the College this spring.
 Information on Allen College is available at www.allencollege.edu.